 The holiday season is upon us and this is usually the time we have fun indulging in sugary treats and festive cocktails.
-Before the holiday food and drink hangover gets the best of us, let’s take a closer look at spirits, wine and beer and learn which ones are best for our waistlines.
+How different are spirits, wine, and beer in terms of calories, sugar content and nutritional value?

 The holidays are fun and festive.
 At D2D we have been wondering how alcohol is processed in our bodies, but we still wanted to figure out which drinks could add to the merriment without adding to our waistlines!
 So we are presenting you the bad (and good) of alcoholic options.